ZTV Integrates Network Monitoring and Analysis with DDoS Protection Measures

 After evaluating several products, ZTV selected NETSCOUT Arbor Sightline (formerly Arbor SP) because it offers more monitoring options than the company’s existing flow collector and has a DDoS detection function.
 Arbor Sightline increases the display speed for visualizing data in graphs and tables by saving the flow information in meta data format.
 Arbor Sightline allows the user to view the flow information in greater detail and from various angles; detects DDoS attacks and other traffic anomalies that cannot be detected by the previous flow collector; and notifies the user by alert or email.

 In addition, ZTV needed to store all flow information so they could go back through past records to investigate and analyze network performance more closely, allowing them to gain invaluable insights that would be instrumental instituting preventive measures in the future.
-To address this issue, ZTV added NETSCOUT Arbor Sightline with Insight (formerly Arbor SP Insight) to the solution, which has significantly enhanced capabilities to extract the target information from the entire flow information.
+To address this issue, ZTV added NETSCOUT Arbor Insight (formerly Arbor SP Insight) to the solution, which has significantly enhanced capabilities to extract the target information from the entire flow information.
 This has also made it possible to narrow down information using approximately 30 levels of filters.

 “In order to take corrective action when issues arise and assure stable internet service, it is important to understand network performance in real time,” stated Mr. Mayumi.
 “To answer inquiries from customers appropriately, a service provider must be able to analyze traffic to determine if it is malicious, normal, or a completely new type of traffic.
 These insights can lead to improvements in customer satisfaction, which is why this type of monitoring is key.”

-ZTV deployed Arbor Sightline and Arbor Sightline with Insight, integrating the network traffic monitoring and analysis function with DDoS detection.
+ZTV deployed Arbor Sightline and Arbor Insight, integrating the network traffic monitoring and analysis function with DDoS detection.
 One of the results is an improvement in network operation.
 The company indicated that it highly valued the easy-to-read screen and the display speed of the dashboard which shows traffic status and alert information in graph and table formats.
 This information has led to improved operability and response that ensures stable network operations.

 “Network stability is achieved by continuous monitoring.
 In the past, we weren’t always able to identify large traffic flows as DDoS attacks, but the Arbor Sightline products generate an alert in real time, so we feel much better protected now,” added Mr. Mayumi.
 “Although a large number of small packets flowing over a long period of time are not displayed in the graph, we can still analyze them in detail by reviewing stored data.
 This makes this product very reliable.”